GWR 7800 Class 7808 Cookham Manor

 It was said to be considered highly by the crews that operated it, and unusually for the class, the locomotive was fitted with a larger 4000 impgal water tender.

 The locomotive initially saw considerable main line use soon after preservation, but is currently on static display awaiting a major overhaul at Didcot Railway Centre.
+In 1974, Cookham Manor piloted 6998 Burton Agnes Hall hauling the complete vintage train for the first time.
+In 1975, it appeared at Shildon for the Stockton and Darlington 150th Anniversary celebrations, along with 4 restored coaches and the society's Siphon G. The latter functioned as a mobile sales stand.

 The locomotive cost £3,986 excluding the tender when built in 1938, and had travelled 913,744 mi by 28 December 1963.

 Allocations

 The allocations of 'Cookham Manor' during its service for the GWR and British Railways.